Revaz-Goguadze/i3-dots/README.md

 - **Alacritty Terminal Emulator:** Alacritty is a fast, GPU-accelerated terminal emulator.
 My configuration adds a touch of style and functionality.

-- **Beautiful Colors:** I've carefully selected a beautiful color scheme to make your desktop environment visually pleasing and easy on the eyes.

-- **Emojis and Fonts:** Emojis and custom fonts are used throughout the configuration to add a touch of personality and flair to your workspace. 😎
 ## Installation

 1. Clone this repository to your home directory: